 I need a permit within 5 business days.
 Will it be assessed in time?

 Applications for emergency works and repairs are prioritised.
 All other applications are assessed on a first-come first-served basis.
 CN is receiving an increasing number of applications for road occupancy permits.
-Whilst many applications are assessed within a couple of days of submission, we cannot guarantee the assessment of an application that has been submitted with insufficient lead-time.
+Whilst many applications are assessed within a couple of days of submission, we cannot guarantee the assessment of an application and supporting documentation that have been submitted with insufficient lead-time.

 Where a crane or similar equipment is to be used in the works, the lift study will be reviewed by CN’s Assets Team.
-This requires a longer period of assessment and applicants should ensure their application is submitted at least 10 working days prior to the commencement of works to ensure the application can be assessed, any revisions included and the permit issued in time.
+This requires a longer period of assessment and applicants should ensure their application is submitted at least 10 working days prior to the commencement of works to ensure the application and supporting documentation can be assessed, any revisions discussed, and the permit issued in time.

 The late fee does not guarantee an application will be processed by the required date.